 What is the data properties file ?

-This file is a .csv file where each row specifies what kind of data a column in your data files contains.
+This data properties file is a .csv file where each row specifies what kind of data a property in your data files contains.

-• Name (string): the display name used to provide a human-readable name for the column.
+• Display Name (string): the display name used to provide a human-readable name for the property.
 This name will be shown in the UI.

 • Description (string): a human-understandable description of what the property represents.
 This is for example used in tooltips in the UI.